In the registration portal you will find your county and the test centres that have set dates for tests. Select the date that you want and register.

 What does the test cost?

 The price of the test is decided by your municipality (kommune).
 The price varies between 300 and 2, 200 Norwegian kroner.
-The prices are shown in the registration portal.
+The prices are given in the registration portal.

 You can also contact the test centre to ask what the tests cost.

 It is the test centers that are responsible for the payment.
-Common ways of paying are bank cards (as you fill in the form in the registration portal), in online banking, get a invoice or by appointment with the test center.
+Common ways of paying are bank cards (as you fill in the form in the registration portal), by online banking, by invoice or by appointment with the test center.
 The registration is not valid until the payment is completed.

 Are you unable to take the test?